 - Learn to play each scale shape /pattern using alternate picking.

 - Make sure you play every note clean and clear.
 Listen carefully.

 - Visualize and memorize the shape of each scale pattern in your mind.

 - Learn to play the scale shapes in different keys and be sure to know what key you’re playing in.
 Learn the notes of the string.

 - Play the scales along with a metronome in different tempos.

 - Re-practice the one-octave major scale patterns of Part I.

 - Play all 6 one-octave scale patterns of Part I and II.

 - Try to create some melody with each scale shape.

 Wait up!
-In the upcoming post we’re going to learn one-octave scales starting on the D-string.
+In the Part III of the One-Octave Major Scales we’re going to learn one-octave scales starting on the D-string.
 We’re going up the strings!
 Make sure you nail these patterns before we move on.
 Start practicing your scales today.